Updated: Nov 6, 2020

 Walking in the woods lowers blood pressure and levels of cortisol (aka the stress hormone).
 Spending time outside reduces mental fatigue and stress.
 It helps with migraines.
 It combats depression and anxiety.

 Einstein once said, “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”
 Yup.
-Depressed, stressed out, overwhelmed idiots paying $200/month for a cable bill and spending an average of ten minutes outside per day.
+Depressed, stressed out, overwhelmed idiots paying two hundred dollar a month for a cable bill while spending an average of ten minutes outside per day.
 That’s us.
 Generation ABC, XYZ, FOX, and E!

 White noise.
 Busy signals.
 Traffic jams.
 Technical difficulties.